Camps & Experiences for Autistic young people & families

 About Our Camps for Autistic Young People

-Our camps help autistic children develop stronger relationships by providing opportunities for new experiences in a safe and nurturing environment.
-The program includes a range of team work / problem solving activities that encourages personal growth and strengthens family relationships.
+Our camps help autistic children and young people develop stronger relationships by providing opportunities for new experiences in a safe and nurturing environment.
+The program included a range of team work / problem solving activities that encourages personal growth and strengthens family relationships.
 Parents have often expressed joy and surprise at seeing their child try out a new activity and then develop greater confidence in their own ability.

 Our families have found immense joy in watching their children form friendships.
 Continued friendships are encouraged through the formation of our camp parent network and some camp families now regularly socialise outside of the camp environment.